Private Sector Cooperation on Refugees

-Connect with the Partnership for Refugees for more information on how your company or organization can join the Call to Action.
+Connect with the Tent Partnership for Refugees for more information on how your company or organization can join the Partnership.

 Private sector organizations can make a lasting, positive impact on the lives of refugees in a number of ways, including:

 1. Facilitating refugee children and young adults’ education by ensuring that refugee students can go to school—in all grades and levels—and creating quality long-distance learning platforms and programs.